dileep-rawat/potato-disease-classification/README.md

 * Production:

-  - Deploy FastAPI on a cloud service (AWS / GCP / Heroku / Railway).
+  - Deploy FastAPI on a cloud service (AWS / GCP / Heroku).

   - Point Streamlit app to that API URL.